name: Eugene N. Kornman

 - ©Mar.
 26, 1932.
 Added to the National Film Registry on Nov.
 14, 1994.

-By this time, Kornman was associate with Fox Film Corporation, a company that he seems to have stuck with
+By this time, Kornman was associated with Fox Film Corporation, a company that he seems to have stuck with

 for at least fifteen years.